thomaschampagne/NGUI270Revive/README.md

 1. Unofficial support of NGUI 2.7.0.
 Official support has been discontinuited on September 2012 by Tasharen Company.

-2. Works with latest Unity3d 4.5.0f6 (on June 2014).

-3. No ERRORS or WARNINGS coming from deprecated methods initiated by Unity3d upgrades.
+2. No ERRORS or WARNINGS coming from deprecated methods initiated by Unity3d upgrades.

-4. Expect to support newest Unity3d versions.
+3. Expect to support newest Unity3d versions.

 > Download the .unitypackage here: https://github.com/thomaschampagne/NGUI270Revive/releases